Below, we provide links to pumpkin patches and farm stands selling picked pumpkins in the Seattle-Tacoma metro area around the Puget Sound region.

-Some pumpkin patches are working farms, where you might be able to enjoy related activities, such as take a hay ride out into the field or make your way through a corn field maze.
-Some locations are u-pick fields and some are simple roadside stands offering a variety of pumpkins, winter squash, and other seasonal produce.
-Others are more elaborate farm stores offering Halloween goods and décor along with pumpkins.
+- Some pumpkin patches are working farms, where you might be able to enjoy related activities, such as take a hay ride out into the field or make your way through a corn field maze.

 History of jack-o’-lanterns

-The idea of jack-o-lanterns—carved out and lighted pumpkins—can be traced to an Irish folktale about a drunkard and a grifter named Stingy Jack.
+The idea of jack-o-lanterns—carved out and lighted pumpkins—can be traced to an Irish folktale about a drunkard and grifter named Stingy Jack.
 As the story goes, Jack managed to cheat the Devil himself, not once but twice.
 (There’s more to the story involving coins, trees, and crosses, but they’re not important to your understanding of Halloween pumpkins.)
+When Jack finally died, his nefarious nature barred him from entering heaven.
+Nor, as it turns out, from hell—due to his successful bargains with the Devil.
+Having no place to go, Satan gave him an ember from hell, which Jack placed into a carved-out turnip.
+He wanders earth to this day, with no final place to rest.

+“Jack-o’-lantern” has also been used to describe any strange light flickering over bogs, swamps, or marshes.
+The light is said to recede if approached, drawing travelers from a safe path and to some unfortunate end.
 In English folklore, the concept is known as a “will-o’-the-wisp.”
 The term comes from “wisp”, a bundle of sticks or paper sometimes used as a torch.
 And someone named “Will”.
-Therefore, the phrase means “Will-of-the-torch” and is found in many English folk-tales.
+Therefore, the phrase means “Will-of-the-torch” and is found in many English folktales.
 In these stories, the protagonists—named either Will or Jack—are doomed to haunt the marshes with a light.

-So, in Ireland, England, and Scotland, people made “Jack’s lanterns” by carving scary faces into turnips, potatoes, or beets to place on window sills or in doorways to frighten away evil spirits.
+So, in Ireland, England, and Scotland, people made “Jack’s lanterns” by carving scary faces into turnips, potatoes, or beets to place on windowsills or in doorways to frighten away evil spirits.
 This tradition was brought by immigrants to America, who found that native pumpkins were easy to carve and make the most splendid jack-o’-lanterns.

 How to carve a pumpkin